cschneid/sinatra-book/book/Views.markdown

 [Sass'
 options](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) can
-be set globally through Sinatra's configuration, see [Options and Configuartion](#configuration), and overridden on an individual basis.
+be set globally through Sinatra's configuration, see [Options and Configurations](#configuration), and overridden on an individual basis.

     set :sass, :style => :compact # default Sass style is :nested